Elizabeth Cellier: Life

-Mrs. Cellier's trial took place on 11 June 1680.
-She was charged with high treason, but the only evidence against her was that of Dangerfield himself, and she had little difficulty in proving him a witness entirely unworthy of credence – the Lord Chief Justice Sir William Scroggs, had already begun instructing juries to ignore the evidence of "so notorious a villain".
+Cellier's trial took place on 11 June 1680.
+She was charged with high treason, but the only evidence against her was that of Dangerfield himself, and she had little difficulty in proving him a witness entirely unworthy of credence – the Lord Chief Justice, William Scroggs, had already begun instructing juries to ignore the evidence of "so notorious a villain".
 Cellier was found not guilty, and Dangerfield himself was arrested instead on account of a felony, for which he had been previously outlawed.
 After Cellier's acquittal, she published a brief relation of the whole affair under the title of Malice Defeated in 1680.
 Dangerfield, while undergoing a public whipping in 1685, was accidentally killed in a fight with a barrister, Robert Francis, who, to the surprise of the general public, was hanged for murder.

 The publication of Malice Defeated led not only to a long series of pamphlets for and against Cellier, but also to her second prosecution.
 The charge this time was that of libel against the king and the ministry, because Cellier had alleged that two witnesses in the Edmund Berry Godfrey case had been tortured, a charge that, in the case of Miles Prance, was most likely true.
 The real focus of this prosecution, according to Roger North, was to prevent Cellier from giving evidence in favour of the imprisoned Catholic peers.
 For this, she was sentenced to pay a fine of £1,000 and to stand three times in the pillory.

 During the reign of King James II, Cellier proposed the foundation of a corporation of skilled midwives and a foundling hospital.
 The fees would be used to set up parish houses where any woman could give birth.

 It is stated that Cellier is buried in Great Missenden Church, Buckinghamshire.